Sage is a plant that counts a great many species, over 900, and it exists as a perennial, an annual, a biennial, and as shrub, too.

 Sage is best collected in the morning during the vegetation phase, from spring up to the end of summer, but it is still fine when collected in the later hours of the day.

 Wait for the plant to have grown quite a bunch of leaves before harvesting for the first time.
+Keep a few stems to propagate it through cuttings.

 Dried sage leaves keep very well, they can last several months.